gfdatascience/getting_and_cleaning_data/README.md

 ## Project functionality objectives for R script

 You should create one R script called run_analysis.R that does the following:
--1) Merges the training and the test sets to create one data set;
+1. Merges the training and the test sets to create one data set;
--2) Extracts only the measurements on the mean and standard deviation for each measurement; -3) Uses descriptive activity names to name the activities in the data set;
+2. Extracts only the measurements on the mean and standard deviation for each measurement;
+3. Uses descriptive activity names to name the activities in the data set;
--4) Appropriately labels the data set with descriptive variable names;
+4. Appropriately labels the data set with descriptive variable names;
--5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## List of files to be created in order to successfuly complete the project

--READ.md;
--CodeBook.md;
--run_analysis.R;
--tidydata.txt;
+1. READ.md;
+2. CodeBook.md;
+3. run_analysis.R;
+4. tidydata.txt;
--dataset.txt  (for comparions but not required).
+5. dataset.txt  (for comparions but not required).

 ## System notes and specifications